 If you are successful in reaching an agreement with the other party, then your lawyer can also help you by preparing a legally binding agreement for review by the other party and his or her lawyer.

 Doak Shirreff LLP recommends that every party to an agreement consults with independent legal counsel before finalizing any agreement.
-It is important that the other party who is entering into any agreement with our client, has the opportunity to consult with their own independent lawyer before signing any binding agreement.
+It is important that the other party who is entering into an agreement with our client has the opportunity to consult with their own independent lawyer before signing any binding agreement.
 Such parties are free to consult with any lawyer they wish.

 The legal costs to support a “Supported Self Negotiation approach” are very difficult to predict because different people will require different levels of support.
 This approach has the appeal of offering the lowest legal cost if it is successful.
 If it is unsuccessful, however, then the other party may turn immediately to the court process, or to other more adversarial style lawyers.
 Therefore, one of the most important initial agreements that you can make with your spouse, is that if your discussions breakdown you will consider trying a different process option, such as Mediation or Collaborative Family Law before you resort to the courts.
 It is often very difficult for separating couples to manage a Supported Self Negotiation approach effectively.
 Separating couples are often separating specifically because they do not communicate very effectively with each other.
 Therefore, it can sometimes be “wishful thinking” to expect such a couple to be able to effectively negotiate the terms of a Separation Agreement, and it is very normal for couples to require additional professional support to facilitate these discussions.